Glossaire CyberArk

 Security Framework

-A security framework (also known as a cybersecurity framework) is a collection of well-documented standards, policies, procedures and best practices intended to strengthen an organization’s security posture and reduce risk.
+A security framework is a set of documented standards, policies, procedures, and best practices intended to enhance an organization’s security and reduce risk.

 En savoir plus